UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week06/lecture06.md

  * short lecture about linked data
  * some brief homework #6 hints
  * rest of time used to ask questions about Homework #6

 ---

-## Announcement: Results of course discussion on modality

-Most folks want to stay on Slack -- let's all try to ask/answer new questions in new threads!

----

-## Announcement:

-Short *anonymous* feedback survey.

-notes:
-*unhide the survey!*

----